L1nju/ValoScores-public/README.md

-# ValoScores-public
+# ValoScores public repository

-Public repository of the ValoScores project
+Welcome on the public repository of the ValoScores project!
+This repository will be used for suggestions and issues tracking but is under construction for the moment.

+We'll give more infos later. ;)